 Hoi An, Ho Chi Minh City

 Fly from Danang to Ho Chi Minh City, the largest of the Vietnamese cities.
 Visit Cu Chi Tunnels, outside the city.
-Stay at the Saigon Prince Hotel or similar for three nights.
+Stay at the Saigon Prince or similar for three nights.

 Ho Chi Minh City